Lithuania women's national basketball team: History

-Yet the occupation left many painful marks in Lithuania and Lithuanians' memories.

 Lithuania women's national basketball team returned to FIBA games only in EuroBasket 1995 and achieved the 5th place.

 The team's biggest success was achieved two years later in EuroBasket 1997 when the national team, coached by Vydas Gedvilas, became the European champions in Budapest.
 It was the first and the only European title for the Lithuanian women's basketball squad.

 A Year later, Lithuania participated in the 1998 FIBA Women's World Cup.
 Despite successful European competition, Lithuanians lost the quarter-finals game to 1994's World champions, Brazil's national team, 70–72 and had to play for fifth place.
 There they lost to Spain 59–70 and took only 8th place.

 At the EuroBasket Women 1999, Lithuania took 6th place and failed to qualify for the 2000 Summer Olympics, held in Sydney.

 In EuroBasket 2001 Women, Lithuanians qualified for four best tournament's teams, though losing the bronze medals game to Spain 74–89.
 Yet the team qualified for the 2002 FIBA Women's World Cup, held in China.

 At the Women's World Cup, Lithuania played eight matches and won three, against Taiwan, Cuba and Yugoslavia.
 They took 11th place.
 As a consequence, Lithuanian Basketball Federation decided to end collaboration with Vydas Gedvilas.

 In 2003, LKF Executive Committee chose Algirdas Paulauskas as the new Lithuania women's national basketball team coach.
 He was working previously as an assistant coach in the national team until the 1996 World Championship when he decided to leave the squad due to poor performance.

 At EuroBasket Women 2005, held in Turkey, Lithuania, losing their last two matches, to finish in 4th place.
 Although, they returned to Lithuania with the voucher to the 2006 FIBA Women's World Cup, held in Brazil.

 At their third Women's World Cup appearance, the Lithuanians lost the 5th-place game to France and took 6th place, repeating the best performance achieved back in 1998.

 At EuroBasket Women 2007, the Lithuanians were crushed in the 5th-place game against Czech Republic with result 54–93 and lost all chances of competing for the ticket to the 2008 Summer Olympics, held in Beijing.
 Algirdas Paulauskas left the squad for the second time that year.

 In 2007, a sculpture dedicated to the Lithuanian basketball was introduced in Vilnius, near the Siemens Arena.
 It has carved names of Elena Kubiliūnaitė-Garbačiauskienė, Ona Bartkevičiūtė-Butautienė, Jūratė Daktaraitė, Angelė Jankūnaitė-Rupšienė, Vida Šulskytė-Beselienė, Jurgita Štreimikytė-Virbickienė, Lina Dambrauskaitė and Irena Baranauskaitė.